cityofballarat/data-quality/README.md

 ### 3. Row Order
 - Rows should be ordered from the leftmost column to the rightmost one
 - For datetime variables, order chronologically
-- For fixed variables, order alphabetically
+- For fixed variables, order alphabetically (or numerically)

 ### 4. Date and Time Variables
 - Based on ISO8601, an international standard for representing date and time.
 We chose the "extended format" with the hyphens because it is humanly more readable.
     - Compare 2016-01-01 to 20160101

-- All date and time variables must be in UTC +8hrs unless specified.
+- All date and time variables must be in Australia/Melbourne timezone unless specified.

 - Date variables: